(A) Issuance and conditions of licenses

 (1) The department may issue a full license for the facility only if it has been determined to the department's satisfaction that there is compliance with licensure requirements.
-The license shall specify the maximum number of residents for the facility, the maximum number of household members if applicable, and the type of activity for which the facility is licensed, i.e., the provision of room and board only, room and board and personal care only, or room and board, personal care, and mental health services.
+The license shall specify facility class as defined in division (B) of section 5119.34 of the Revised Code; and the license shall specify the maximum number of residents for the facility and the maximum number of household members if applicable, in accordance with rule 5122-30-09 of the Administrative Code.

-(2) A full license shall be valid for two years from the date of issuance.
+(2) A full license shall be valid for three years from the date of issuance in the case of class one facilities and for two years from the date of issuance in the case of class two or three facilities.
 The renewal date shall be based on the expiration date of a full license.
 A full license may be changed to a probationary license at any time, if the department determines that the circumstances applicable to the issuance of a probationary license, as specified in this chapter, exist.

 (3) A license is not transferable to any other site or property.

 (4) A license is valid only for the applicant named in the application, and is not transferable to or assumable by any other person or entity.

 (5) The license must be posted in an area visible to residents and visitors at the facility at all times and made available for inspection to any person who requests it.